 Clinical skills trainers

-Read the clinical skills trainer training (CST) handbook for details on the training and qualifications required for ultrasound professionals who wish to undertake the role of CST within AAA.
+Read the CST handbook for details on the training and qualifications required for ultrasound professionals who wish to undertake the role of CST within AAA.

 Before completing required training, CSTs cannot:

-The CST training has four main parts.
+The CST training has 3 parts.
 The programme clinical director is responsible for the sign off and document completion of each part.

 Successfully complete the required e-learning units.